ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ### Programming Language Preferences

-Yet again this year, Solidity ranks as the most used programming language among the participants (42.9%), closely followed by TypeScript (16.7%), and JavaScript (15.4%).
+Yet again this year, Solidity ranks as the most used programming language among the participants (42.9%), followed by TypeScript (16.7%), and JavaScript (15.4%).

 We observed a big hike in survey participants who use Solidity the most going from 28.9% last year to 42.9% this year.
 JavaScript and TypeScript seem to have swapped places this year.